• Loading results...

 • Systems-based practice

-4. CardioSmart/Patient Voice Team and Dr. Megan Coylewright – the CardioSmart Editor – will review all submissions and select the top three winners.
+4. CardioSmart/Patient Voice Team and Dr. Megan Coylewright – the CardioSmart Editor – will review all submissions and select the winning essay.

 Let us know you’re participating by using #CardioSmart, #SharedDecisionMaking, or #CardioSmartChallenge on X.